wojtas000/Deep_Learning/RNN/README.md

 # Useful notes:

 1. Data preprocessing:
-- Cut `.wav` files into shorter pieces, by removing silence before and after word).
+- Cut `.wav` files into shorter pieces, by removing silence before and after word.
 Add optional padding with zeros to fill up to certain time.
-- Normalization of input
+- Normalization of input.
 - Data augmentation: pitch shifting, speed variation, reverberation.

 2. Feature extraction:
-- MFCC
+- MFCC.
-- delta and delta-delta coefficients (MFCC and deltas both suggested in [2])
+- delta and delta-delta coefficients (MFCC and deltas both suggested in [2]).
-- MEL spectrogram (without MFCC extraction)
+- MEL spectrogram (without MFCC extraction).

 3. Network:
-- Bidirectional LSTM component (might be better than unidirectional LSTM to capture dependencies in both directions)
+- Bidirectional LSTM component (might be better than unidirectional LSTM to capture dependencies in both directions).
-- Random search for hyperparams (suggested in [2])
+- Random search for hyperparams (suggested in [2]).